 Q: How can I add value (deposits)to or check the value of my FLEX card?

-is now a Value Transfer Station on the Lower Level near the Student Multimedia Design Center service desk.
+A: There is now a Value Transfer Station on the First Floor in the Information Room.
 Locations of Value Transfer Stations on campus and links to transfer money from your bank account are available at: http://www.udel.edu/ud1flex/signUp.html.
-If you need change or want to add coins to your card, please come to the service desk.
+If you need change for the Value Transfer Station, please come to the Student Multimedia Design Center service desk on the lower level.

 Q: Where are fax services offered?
 How much does it cost?